yodrew/darkroomretreat/manuscript/faq.md

 - _Is it like meditation?_

-    It seems that way, but no.

-    On the surface, the two processes have some similarities.
+    In essence, no. On the surface, the two processes have some similarities.
 Each involves less physical activity.
 Attention gravitates from the world to oneself.
 But what goes on inside oneself radically differs.

 	Meditation is active, ie, the will drives the process.
 Willed activity is the primary process that goes on.
 The purpose of meditation is to make the unconscious conscious, or to compel the conscious to submit to the unconscious.
 It is a quiet internal war.